dkorpel/ctod/README.md

 So this is really just a big find-and-replace tool that operates on an AST provided by tree-sitter.

+You can take a look at [testcases.md](https://github.com/dkorpel/ctod/blob/master/source/ctod/testcases.md) to see the capabilities of ctod.

 ### Alternatives

 If you only need to translate C headers and not actual code, there are also these tools available: